 KMUZ- Celtic Music Hour Celtic Calendar.
-Celtic Music Hour airs on KMUZ Friday nights, 7:00 – 8:00 pm and is hosted by Ann & Beth.
+Celtic Music Hour airs on KMUZ Friday nights, 7:00 – 8:00 p.m. and is hosted by our very own Ann & Beth.
+KMUZ rebroadcasts on Tuesdays at 10 a.m. if you miss the Friday night show.
 If you can’t listen on the radio you can stream them at http://kmuz.org

 The Céilí (Kay-lee) of the Valley Society hosted its inaugural Samhain (pronounced SOW-en) Celtic New Year Festival with an evening concert on October 22, 2016 in Salem, Oregon.
 The small, but mighty family-friendly festival highlighted crafts, music, dance and culture from the six Celtic Nations (Ireland, Scotland, Wales, Cornwall, Brittany and Isle of Man).
 We hope to make this an annual Salem event.